StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 * **check\_state\_id** - string.
 Uniquely identifies the check state within the \(sub\)stream.
 * **name** - string.
 Display name for the health check state.
 * **health\_value** - Health.
-The StackState health value, can be `CLEAR`, `DEVIATING` or `CRITICAL`.
+The Rancher Observability health value, can be `CLEAR`, `DEVIATING` or `CRITICAL`.
 * **topology\_element\_identifier** - string.
 The component or relation identifier that the check state should bind to.
 The check state will be associated with all components/relations that have the specified identifier.
 * **message** - string.
 Optional.
 Extended message to display with the health state.
 Supports Markdown.

-For an example of how to create a component, see the [StackState Static Health check \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/master/static_health/stackstate_checks/static_health/static_health.py).
+For an example of how to create a component, see the [Rancher Observability Static Health check \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/master/static_health/stackstate_checks/static_health/static_health.py).

 ### Checks and streams

-Streams and health checks can be sent to StackState together with a topology component.
-These can then be mapped together in StackState by a StackPack to give you telemetry streams and health states on your components.
+Streams and health checks can be sent to Rancher Observability together with a topology component.
+These can then be mapped together in Rancher Observability by a StackPack to give you telemetry streams and health states on your components.

 All telemetry classes and methods can be imported from `stackstate_checks.base`.
 The following stream types can be added: